 Before trimming the nail, you will want to remove all of the built up mud and poo that is sticking to the nails and bottom pads of the feet.
 Sometimes these can look like balls of mud at the tips of their toes.

-You can use toenail trimmers designed for dogs.
+You can use toenail trimmers designed for dogs or a pair of diagonal wire cutters.
 Your clippers simply need to be large enough to fit around your chicken’s nail so it can be easily snipped off.

 The most important thing is to avoid cutting the vein in the nail.
 It is just like trimming a dog’s toenail.
 You will want to stay a quarter inch or so away from the vein.
 Trim a small amount of the nail off at a time.
 The nails don’t have to be short, they just need to allow for the bird to naturally stand or move about.